erykjj/nebulder/README.md

 1. Define your mesh network by creating an 'outline' (config file in YAML format) listing all the nodes (including at least one lighthouse)
    - See the [*sample_outline.yaml*](https://github.com/erykjj/nebulder/blob/main/res/sample_outline.yaml) for format layout and available attributes
 2. If you want to set up auto-updating (Linux, macOS, Windows), you will need to include a *update.conf* file ([*sample_update.conf*](https://github.com/erykjj/nebulder/blob/main/res/sample_update.conf))
-    - Indicate a web file server with basic auth where update each node will check for updates
+    - Indicate a web server with basic auth where each node will check for updates
     - If you want to receive notifications via *ntfy.sh*, provide the channel these notifications will be sent to
 3. Execute this *nebulder.py* script.
 It will generate the *config.yaml* interface configuration file and other necessary files for each device/node in its own deployment package/folder
+    - An `update_password` key will be automatically generated (if it doesn't already exist) for each node/lighthouse; this will be used to encrypt the zipped update packages.
+The modified outline will replace the original - keep this safe ;-)
 4. If installing *for the first time* (or updating the binaries), place the latest **binaries** from the [Nebula repo](https://github.com/slackhq/nebula/releases/latest) into each node's deployment folder - make sure they are for the correct OS/architecture:
     - Linux and macOS will need the *nebula* binary
     - Windows will need *nebula.exe* as well as the *dist* directory tree (*wintun.dll* driver)